Your foundational platform is how you consistently deliver your applications. For everything else, we recommend using a fully managed service.

 - We deploy external-dns to manage Route53 records automatically.

 Everything we deploy on Kubernetes is backed by Infrastructure as Code.
 Our standard approach to packaging applications for Kubernetes is with Helm and is typically deployed by either Terraform, Helmfile or ArgoCD (or a combination of these tools).
 IAM Service Account Roles (IRSA) are used everywhere possible to eliminate hardcoded credentials.

 Elastic Container Service (ECS) Fargate

-Common platform-level services like AWS WAF, AWS Global Accelerator and AWS Client VPN are popular options for our customers.
+Standard platform-level services like AWS WAF, AWS Global Accelerator, and AWS Client VPN are popular options for our customers.
 We have all the terraform modules ready to go.

 Building out the platform also involves establishing a service catalog consisting of the most common building blocks—things like your RDS Aurora Databases, S3 buckets, Redis clusters, etc. We leverage our vast catalog of 200+ terraform modules and pull in only what you need.

 Our reference architecture includes native terraform support for the following related services.

 We can start as soon as you sign our Statement of Work.
 Typically we see this process take 2-3 weeks from the first introductory call to the start of our engagement.